reneboygarcia/capstone_project_mongodb/dbt/capstone_mongodb/README-DBT.md

    > Run `dbt debug --config-dir` to locate the profile.yml file.
 You can then update the location.
 ![Alt text](../../images/data_location.png)
 1. Run `dbt debug`, this check if you have the correct configs.
-2. On metabase folder, copy and paste sql files to /models folder
+2. On [metabase](../../metabase) folder, copy and paste sql files to your dbt ../models folder
 3. Run `dbt run`.
 This will create a temporary view on your BQ datasets.
 This will also reflect on Metabase.
 4. On Metabase, you can watch this [video](../../video/create_dashboard_metabase.mov) to save temporary views table then insert this to dashboard.